 Roy Burgess, my favorite Texan I never actually met, may not have been the first to ask it, but I love the binary simplicity of this question as a guiding principle.
 Basically, if it’s worth doing, it’s worth doing right.
-I have a passionate attachment to “doing it right,” which has served me well in a fast-moving industry that doesn’t allow much time for errors.
+I have a passionate attachment to “doing it right,” which has served me well in a fast-moving industry that doesn’t allow much room for error.

 I bring to it an understanding and sensitivity to communication design from my art director days; the discipline and rigorous attention to detail honed by a decade in the production trenches; a life-long, problem-solving nature; and finally, the curiosity and relentless drive to follow technology into the future.

 As a QA engineer, I go beyond the check-box routine, keeping my eyes fresh for over-looked UX and functionality issues, embracing a behavior-driven approach and an integrated, embedded QA strategy.

 As a designer, I’m disciplined and goals-driven, while always striving for a fresh, on-strategy approach.
 I’m a stickler for technical precision and accountability, thinking through concepts for successful, no-surprises execution.
 Having spent a number of years in the sometimes-insane world of a small, nimble ad agency, I’ve learned to move with agility and über efficiency, to think ahead and plan for every contingency.

 For my design projects, most of which I took from concept thru file prep and production release, please go here.
 For projects I helped bring to fruition while at the helm of a production studio, go to this page.
 Last but not least, to see some of the projects I’ve shepherded thru digital production as technical PM and/or QA engineer, please click here.